The flooding of Central Appalachia, especially Eastern Kentucky, was a "perfect storm" of adverse conditions leading to a crisis.

 Loss of housing and shelter

-A full determination of damaged and destroyed homes has not yet been made, but it is clear that thousands of homes flooded and will require significant remediation and repair.
+More than 10,000 homes were damaged or destroyed.
+The damaged homes will require significant remediation and repair.
 Many people are living in camping trailers near their homes while they try to repair damages or wait for financial assistance.

 CNN reported, “The flooding – as with other recent weather disasters – was further amplified by the climate crisis: As global temperatures climb due to human-caused fossil fuel emissions, the atmosphere is able to hold more water, making water vapor more abundantly available to fall as rain.
 Scientists are increasingly confident in the role the climate crisis plays in extreme weather, and have warned such events will become more intense and more dangerous with every fraction of a degree of warming.”